swiftlang/swift-evolution/proposals/NNNN-unicode-scalar-properties.md

     // Remaining API is defined in the subsections below.
   }

-  /// The value that encapsulates the properties exposed public var properties: Properties { get }
+  /// The value that encapsulates the properties exposed. public var properties: Properties { get }
 }
 ```